-- F + P = 3 - Each single-phase region is separated from neighboring single-phase regions by univariant curves (P = 2 and F = 1): If p is fixed then T is fixed and vice versa - The univariant curves on the diagram represent the following equilibria: - BE transition temperature between polymorphs X and Y (the change of transition temperature with pressure) - FC change of melting point of polymorph Y with pressure - AB, BC sublimation curves for X and Y, respectively - CD change of boiling point of liquid with pressure - On heating, X can either sublime at a pressure below P_1 or transform to polymorph Y at pressures above.
-It cannot melt directly. - B and C are invariant points (P = 3 and F = 0) - They are also called triple points.
+- Each single-phase region is separated from neighboring single-phase regions by univariant curves (P = 2 and F = 1): If p is fixed then T is fixed and vice versa - The univariant curves on the diagram represent the following equilibria: - BE transition temperature between polymorphs X and Y (the change of transition temperature with pressure) - FC change of melting point of polymorph Y with pressure - AB, BC sublimation curves for X and Y, respectively - CD change of boiling point of liquid with pressure - On heating, X can either sublime at a pressure below P_1 or transform to polymorph Y at pressures above.
+It cannot melt directly. - Two invariant points B and C for which P = 3 and F = 0 are also called triple points.